 The Trap Bar Deadlift allows you to keep a much more upright position.
 This allows you to train with heavy weights without putting a ton of strain on your lower back.

 The Trap Bar Deadlift starts you off in a much lower position than a standard Deadlift which involves the quads much more.
-This is my #1 Deadlift variation to train beginners.
-I don’t have to worry about their form as much and it’s much easier to do correctly than either a Conventional or Sumo Deadlift.
+This is by far one of the best Deadlift variations to train beginners.
+I don’t have to worry about their form as much and it’s much easier to do correctly than either a Conventional or Sumo stance deadlift.

 Regardless of what style Deadlift you choose as your main lift, I would recommend training all of them at some point or another.
 This will give you much more muscular and strength development than relying on only one.